FAST Polarization Catalog of FRB 20240114A: Data Quality and Global Properties

 where $f_{\text{RM}\ scattering}$ is the fractional reduction in the linear polarization amplitude, $\sigma_{\text{RM}}$ is the standard deviation of RM and $\lambda$ is the wavelength.
+This formalism has since been applied to FRBs by \cite{2022Sci.FengY}, \cite{2026MNRAS.545f1997U}, and \cite{2026arXiv260222309P}.
 To test for this effect, we selected 18 bright bursts with high signal-to-noise ratio and broad bandwidth.
 The dynamic spectra and polarization profiles of these 18 bursts are shown in Figure \ref{fig:sigmaRM}.
 Each bursts’ band was subdivided into several frequency sub-bands.
-We independently performed RM synthesis and measured L/I within each sub-band.
-As shown in Figure \ref{fig:sigmaRM}, the derived L/I values for all sub-bands across all selected bursts cluster near 100\%, with no systematic trend as a function of frequency.
-To better illustrate whether the L/I varies significantly with frequency, we plotted the L/I distribution of slices for each burst (left panel of Figure \ref{fig:sigmaRM}).
+We independently performed RM synthesis and measured $L/I$ within each sub-band.
+As shown in Figure \ref{fig:sigmaRM}, the derived $L/I$ values for all sub-bands across all selected bursts cluster near 100\%, with no systematic trend as a function of frequency.
+To better illustrate whether the $L/I$ varies significantly with frequency, we plotted the $L/I$ distribution of slices for each burst (left panel of Figure \ref{fig:sigmaRM}).
 To avoid overlap, the bursts were randomly divided into three groups.
-If the L/I distribution of a burst exhibits significant broadening, it would indicate a pronounced frequency evolution of the L/I, whereas a concentrated distribution implies that the L/I is nearly independent of frequency.
-The results show that the L/I distributions of all 18 bursts are relatively concentrated, indicating that the L/I remains nearly constant across frequency.
+If the $L/I$ distribution of a burst exhibits significant broadening, it would indicate a pronounced frequency evolution of the $L/I$, whereas a concentrated distribution implies that the $L/I$ is nearly independent of frequency.
+The results show that the $L/I$ distributions of all 18 bursts are relatively concentrated, indicating that the $L/I$ remains nearly constant across frequency.
 This absence of significant depolarization allows us to place an upper limit on any random magnetic field component (often quantified as $\sigma_{\text{RM}}$) within the main Faraday screen.
-Consequently, the RM values reported in our catalog for these and similar bursts can be reliably interpreted as representing a largely ordered magnetic field along the line of sight, with minimal internal Faraday dispersion.
+Based on our Bayesian analysis of 18 bursts, we derive a 95\% upper limit of $\sigma_\mathrm{RM}$ $<$ 0.51 rad m$^{-2}$.This suggests that the main Faraday screen is largely ordered and exhibits minimal internal Faraday dispersion, at least for the selected bursts analysed here.
+A broader population-level test based on burst central frequency, bandwidth, and $L/I$ would be valuable, but is not yet sufficiently robust for the present data set because our current CDF-based bandwidth measurements do not always yield reliable central-frequency estimates, particularly for bursts truncated by the band edges.
+In addition, for multi-component bursts, differences in $L/I$ among distinct temporal or spectral components may contaminate a depolarization search by introducing apparent frequency-dependent behavior that does not arise from a single, uniform Faraday screen.